 The B.S./M.S. combined degree program allows qualified students to earn both a Bachelor's and Master's degree from the Department of Sport Management with 12 credit hours of graduate coursework counting towards both degrees.
-This program allows students to complete both degrees within a five year time period instead of the usual six years.
+This program allows students to complete both degrees within a five-year time period instead of the usual six years.
 Click here to learn more.

 Interested students should meet with a academic advisor early in their undergraduate career to determine eligibility.